USDA FoodKeeper – Cold Storage Guidelines

 May be used as a quick energy boost during workouts

 The Isotonic Performance Gel has a shelf life indicated on the packaging.
 Over time, the gel may start to lose its effectiveness and flavor.
 While it may still be safe to consume after the expiration date, the quality and performance benefits may diminish.
 It's important to differentiate between expiration and best quality dates.
-The expiration date indicates when the product may no longer be safe to consume, while the best quality date suggests when the product may start to lose its optimal taste and performance.
+The dates are manufacturer guidance and not absolute safety indicators to consume, while the best quality date suggests when the product may start to lose its optimal taste and performance.

 To determine if Isotonic Performance Gel has gone bad, check for any mold growth or discoloration.
 Additionally, a foul or unusual smell may indicate spoilage.
 Lastly, if the texture appears chunky or slimy instead of smooth, it is best to discard the gel.